snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 Each module produces a table which acts as the input to the subsequent module (the `_this_run` tables), and updates a derived table - with the exception of the Base module, which takes atomic data as its input, and does not update a derived table.

 ## Adapter Support
-The Snowplow Web v.0.1.0-beta.0 package currently only supports Redshift however BigQuery and Snowflake support will be added soon.
+The Snowplow Web v.0.2.0 package currently only supports Redshift & BigQuery.
+Snowflake support will be added soon.

 ## Installation
-Check dbt Hub for the latest installation instructions, or read the [dbt docs][dbt-package-docs] for more information on installing packages.
+Check [dbt Hub](https://hub.getdbt.com/snowplow/snowplow_web/latest/) for the latest installation instructions, or read the [dbt docs][dbt-package-docs] for more information on installing packages.

 ## Quick Start